ibm-cloud-docs/openshift/benchmarks_421.md

 | 1.1.19 | Ensure that the Kubernetes PKI directory and file ownership is set to `root:root`. | Scored            | 1     | Pass   | {{site.data.keyword.IBM_notm}}            |
 | 1.1.20 | Ensure that the Kubernetes PKI certificate file permissions are set to `644` or more restrictive. | Not Scored        | 1     | Pass   | {{site.data.keyword.IBM_notm}}            |
 | 1.1.21 | Ensure that the Kubernetes PKI key file permissions are set to `600`. | Not Scored        | 1     | Pass   | {{site.data.keyword.IBM_notm}}            |
-{: caption="Section 1.1 Master node configuration files benchmark results" caption-side="bottom"}
+{: caption="Section 1.1 Control Plane Node Configuration Files benchmark results" caption-side="bottom"}

 ### 1.2 API server
 {: #12-api-server-421}